 Warns about Use of IT, but also Dangers of Fake Information

-Students from Wittenborg University of Applied Sciences recently had the privilege of attending a guest lecture from the Director of NATO's Command and Control Centre of Excellence in Utrecht, Colonel Robert Meeuwsen.
+Students from WUAS recently had the privilege of attending a guest lecture from the Director of NATO's Command and Control Centre of Excellence in Utrecht, Colonel Robert Meeuwsen.
 Meeuwsen addressed the question of organisational management from within the context of the military, bringing forth perspectives which differ from that of the corporate sector.
 He has 35 years of active duty under his belt.

 Three Military Principles